-We suggest using the variation in the father's distance-to-bracket as an IV for his compliance.
-We associate a longer distance-to-bracket with a higher probability of detection and expect a higher compliance rate for these fathers.
-The identifying assumption of this IV strategy is that the father's distance-to-bracket is randomly assigned conditional on our covariates, and this affects the child's compliance behavior only through the channel of "inherited tax morale".
-While this assumption is fundamentally untestable, we provide a number falsification and plausibility checks confirming the idiosyncratic and exogenous nature of the bracket thresholds created by the tax law.
+We suggest using the variation in the father's distance-to-next-higher-bracket as an IV for his compliance.
+Following the pattern observed in the data (see Figure 1) we associate a greater distance-to-next-higher-bracket with a higher compliance rate for these fathers.
+The identifying assumption of this IV strategy is that the father's distance-to-next-higher-bracket is randomly assigned conditional on our covariates, and this affects the child's compliance behavior only through the channel of parental non-compliance.
+This implies, i.e. absence of parental sorting across distance-to-next-higher-bracket or systematic sorting of children into home or firm location depending on father's distance-to-next-higher-bracket.
+While in general this assumption is fundamentally untestable, we provide a number of falsification and plausibility checks confirming the idiosyncratic and exogenous nature of the bracket thresholds created by the tax law.

 Firstly, we check whether we observe any sorting or bunching of commuters around the bracket thresholds.
 Therefore, we examine the distribution of the father's true commuting distance to work.
 We report a Kernel density plot to visually detect potential excess clustering around the bracket thresholds.
 Figure 2 displays the fathers' distance distribution, with the dashed lines representing the thresholds at which the allowance discontinuously jumps.
 We find no evidence of sorting or bunching of commuters around these bracket thresholds defined by the tax law.
 There is no observable spike or hump in the distance distribution around any of the three bracket thresholds.
 To further substantiate this finding, Figure 3 zooms in on each bracket threshold and provides McCrary tests to detect signs of discontinuity (McCrary, 2008).
 The estimate of the log change in height and its bootstrapped standard error are displayed directly on each graph and these confirm that we cannot detect a lack of continuity at any of the thresholds.
-We obtain an equivalent result when using bunching estimations in the spirit of Saez (2010); in other words, we find no evidence of excess clustering at any threshold (see Figure A.3 in the Web Appendix A.3.)
+We obtain an equivalent result when using bunching estimations in the spirit of Saez (2010); in other words, we find no evidence of excess clustering at any threshold (see Figure B.3 in the Web Appendix B.3.)
 All these findings strongly suggest that the bracket thresholds we used to construct our IV are exogenous to commuting distance.
 Put differently, there is no evidence that the bracket thresholds influence the location or commuting decisions of our population.